Meaty Mushroom Sausage Chili

 This post may contain affiliate links.
 Please read our disclosure policy.

 This sausage chili is loaded with chunks of Italian sausage, ground beef, and sauteed mushrooms.
-It's a hearty and meaty chili recipe that is sure to please.
-We usually make this a beanless chili, but you can put some in if your family loves them.
-It's great both ways.
+It’s a hearty and meaty chili recipe that is sure to please.
+We usually make this a beanless chili, but you can add some if your family loves beans.
+It’s great both ways.

 Can this sausage chili be made in a slow cooker?

-For the best results, you'll want to follow steps 1-4 before putting this chili into your slow cooker.
-Because the mushrooms and sausages are cooked separately, the prep time is a little longer than most chili recipes.
-Don't worry, the 40 minutes of prep is totally worth it.
+For the best results, follow steps 1-4 before placing this chili in your slow cooker.
+Because the mushrooms and sausages are cooked separately, the prep time is slightly longer than in most chili recipes.
+Don’t worry, the 40 minutes of prep are totally worth it.

 What to serve with this meaty chili recipe

-Chili is obviously a one-bowl kind of dinner that really doesn't need anything else.
-If I want some extra veggies, I'll put a handful of baby spinach leaves in the bottom of my bowl before adding the chili.
-It might sound strange but I think it's pretty tasty that way.
+Chili is a one-bowl dinner that really doesn’t need anything else.
+If I want some extra veggies, I’ll put a handful of baby spinach leaves in the bottom of my bowl before adding the chili.
+It might sound strange, but I think it’s pretty tasty that way.

 A simple green salad, topped with one of my favorite salad dressing recipes, is a nice side.